Our Founding Story

 Why we are unique

-Our group is different from other organizations, advocacy groups, and stakeholders who perform work related to the local criminal legal system.
+Our organization is different from other organizations, advocacy groups, and stakeholders who perform work related to the local criminal legal system.
 First and foremost, we are independent.
 We are not beholden to county government and political leaders, which means that we have the ability to speak candidly about important issues impacting the administration of criminal justice.
-Second, our members work in the trenches of the criminal legal system and see and feel the system’s inequities firsthand.
+Second, our people work in the trenches of the criminal legal system and see and feel the system’s inequities firsthand.
 Simply put, we understand what works and what areas need improvement.
 And we are motivated to be a leading voice for positive change.